nicholasnge/tp/docs/UserGuide.md

 **help** | `help`

 # Issues
-In the event of any issues while using the app and or UG, please contact the team either of the emails below <br>
+If there are any issues with DocBob or this UG, please contact the team via any of the emails below <br>
 e0406660@u.nus.edu.com<br>
 e0407819@u.nus.edu.com<br>
 e0407867@u.nus.edu.com<br>